jramshur/Code-Snippets/Power Query/Extract all table errors.md

 ## Description

-This Power Query function extracts rows containing errors from a specified table, transforms and annotates the data for easier error identification and analysis.
+This Power Query function extracts rows containing errors from a specified table and then transforms and annotates the data for easier error identification and analysis.

 ## Parameters
 - **inputTable** (table): The source table from which errors will be extracted.